 $582.00 for the first $100,000 + $3.00 for each additional $1,000 or fraction thereof, to and including $500,000.

 $1,782.00 for the first $500,000 + $2.00 for each additional $1,000 or fraction thereof.

 Non-Residential Building Permits

-The City of Edgerton contracts with Johnson County to provide plan review and inspection services for non-residential development.
+The City of Edgerton provides plan review and inspection services for non-residential development.
 Download the non-residential building permit here.
 Please contact City Hall for non-residential building permit and plan review fees.